andreivisan/andreivisan.github.io/_posts/2017-03-07-dynamic-factory-pattern-for-android.md

 ### Solution

-The dynamic factory pattern is a generalized implemetation that is responsible for creating instances, while not making any a priori decisions about the concrete types of those instances.
+The dynamic factory pattern is a generalized implementation that is responsible for creating instances, while not making any a priori decisions about the concrete types of those instances.

 ![Dynamic Factory Pattern](/public/images/Dynamic_Factory_Pattern.png)

 In order to achieve this and for simplicity, in the core module (called loader in the GitHub example you can find bellow) I created an enum that holds the name of each module (plugin).
 Each field contains a method called getServiceName() which returns the full name for the service implementations in each module.

-NOTE: Enum was used for the sake of simplicty, for a more robust solution I recommend a stable persistence solution.
+NOTE: Enum was used for the sake of simplicity, for a more robust solution I recommend a stable persistence solution.
 ----

 Plugins.java